rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 }
 ```

-For which we'll clearly need a new reflex in  `app/reflexes/shortened_link_form_reflex.rb` with the following code
+For which we'll clearly need a new reflex in  `app/reflexes/shortened_link_form_reflex.rb` with the following code:

 ```ruby
 class ShortenedLinkFormReflex < ApplicationReflex